timeracers/JwtAuthenticator/README.md

 }
 ```

-To verify a token use Authenticator's
+To verify a token use Authenticator's authenticate method and confirm that the Token is equal to Token.Verified.
 ```c#
 public Tuple<Token, JwtPayload> Authenticate(string jwtString)
 ```
-and check that Token is equal to Token.Verified.
-Note: The JwtPayload will be null if the jwtString was misformed which is indicated by the Token enum being Invalid.
+Note: The JwtPayload will be null if the jwtString was misformed which is indicated by the Token being Token.Invalid.